 - How to use AutoSum with other functions?

 - How to AutoSum only visible cells?

 - Excel AutoSum tips and tricks.

 For easiness, the AutoSum button is available in 2 locations on the Microsoft Excel ribbon:-

 Formulas > Function Library > AutoSum.

 How to do AutoSum in Excel?

-If you have to do the sum of a single range of cells, columns, or rows; or several adjacent columns or rows, here Excel AutoSum feature comes in handy, to sum up automatically.
+If you have to do the sum of a single range of cells, columns, or rows, or several adjacent columns or rows, here the Excel AutoSum feature comes in handy, to sum up automatically.

 To use the AutoSum feature of Excel, follow these 5 easy steps:-

 Step 2.
 To sum a column, select the blank cell immediately below the column’s last value.
 Click on the AutoSum button from the Home or Formulas tab.
-Sum formula will automatically be entered in the selected blank cell, and the cell’s values will be added, which will be highlighted.
+The sum formula will automatically be entered in the selected blank cell, and the cell’s values will be added, which will be highlighted.